The Tokyo Marathon stands as one of the world’s largest and most exciting marathons.

 - Elite Athletes

-Elite entry is reserved for professional athletes registered with the JAAF in fiscal 2023 who meet special requirements set by the Japan Association of Athletics Federations (JAAF).
-Also, invited athletes nominated by the organizer and/or the JAAF.
+Elite entry is reserved for professional athletes who meet the performance standards set by the Japan Association of Athletics Federations (JAAF) and are registered with JAAF.
+Entry is also available to invited elite athletes nominated by the Tokyo Marathon organizers and/or JAAF.

 - General Wheelchair